 When I’m present with what I feel energy flows in my body.
 I walk straight, I look straight, I breathe open and I feel energised.
 When I resist or fight what I feel I get tired.
 My conclusion is that fear drains energy, excitement gives energy, and presence is the switch.

 What can I expect if I join this workshop?

 You will get the chance to look at your own fear and how it affects you in your life.
 There is always a reason behind avoiding fear and choosing to run away from it.
 You will investigate why you avoid it.
 You will also touch the feeling of who you are when you’re not limiting yourself and holding yourself back.

 On Sunday evening, I want you to be able to walk out of the group room with the understanding that there is no need to judge fear and also, you don’t need to buy it.
 Fear is a part of you but it’s not all of you.
 I will give you a tool that helps you turn your fear into something positive.

 What kind of tools are we using in this workshop?

-We will do communication excercises and also physical excercises including emotional expression and release through body and voice.
+We will do communication exercises and also physical exercises including emotional expression and release through body and voice.
 We will do sharings that help you to integrate what you discover about yourself – and we will also have fun!
 The workshop fits everyone and no previous experience is required.